-Catastrophe risk is classified as a separate and distinct class of underwriting risk mainly due to its low-frequency and high severity characteristics, its potential to affect numerous contracts simultaneously and inflict significant erosion of TMR's capital.
+Catastrophe risk is classified as a separate and distinct class of underwriting risk mainly due to its low-frequency and high severity characteristics, its potential to affect numerous contracts simultaneously and inflict significant erosion of the Company's capital.

-Natural catastrophe risk is the dominant contributor and driver of TMR's total risk with USD 578.5 million of SST Target Capital allocated to it on a standalone basis at year-end 2017.
+Natural catastrophe risk is the dominant contributor and driver of the Company's total risk with USD 506.0 million of SST Target Capital allocated to it on a standalone basis at year end 2018.
 US Hurricane exposures are the largest region and peril contributing to Catastrophe risk.
-For 2018 and going forward the company will continue to actively manage its net natural catastrophe exposure via its third party capital strategy and also seek opportunities where they appear in the market.
+For 2019 and going forward, the Company will continue to actively manage its net natural catastrophe exposure via its third party capital strategy and also seek opportunities where they appear in the market.
 As such, the 99%TVaR of natural catastrophe risk is expected to remain stable over the planning period and natural catastrophe risk will continue to be the most material risk source.

 The Company has made a series of strategic moves to diversify, spread and dilute its catastrophe exposures as well as optimise its underwriting portfolio through geographical diversification and by writing casualty and specialty lines and lower layers of business.
-Hence TMR's catastrophe exposures are managed by limiting the amount of exposure in any one geographic area.
+Hence the Company's catastrophe exposures are managed by limiting the amount of exposure in any one geographic area.